tdmnco/go-request/README.md

 ## What is Request?

-Request is a simple HTTP client for Go.
+Request is a simple HTTP client for Go that supports common request types when working with APIs.

 [↑ Back to top](#request)